pszufe/HIF-standard/README.md

 * `tests`: This folder contains all of the unit tests used for validating that the schema is correct.
 * `tutorials`: This folder contains tutorials detailing how each library uses the HIF standard and how the HIF standard allows seamless integration between libraries.
 For details of its contents, see the [README](/tutorials/TUTORIALS.md).

-Initial assumptions about the core of the HIF data format:
+Initial assumptions about the core of the HIF standard:
 ```
 {
 "network-type": "undirected", # will indicate if directed or an asc